LitHouseProject/restful-gpio/README.md

 # restful-gpio
-This is a Flask app written in Python3.
-This app is a REST API backend to control the GPIO pins of a Raspberry Pi by making HTTP requests to the /pins and /pins/<id> endpoints.
-This project uses a breadboard outfitted with LEDs connected to the Raspberyy Pi's GPIO pins to demonstrate the correct function of the API calls.
-This app could easily be extended to trigger and process more complex events to control the pins of a Pi beyond lighting up a couple LEDs
+This a React frontend with a Flask backend (python 3) application.
+The app is a REST API backend to control the GPIO pins of a raspberry pi by making HTTP requests to the **/pins** and **/pins/<id>** endpoints.
+This project uses a breadboard, single LED Lights, and a raspberry pi to show a proof of concept on how to control LED lights via a website.
+This app could easily be trigger and process more complex events to control the pins of a Pi beyond lighting up an LED lights

 ## Step 1: HTTP Methods
 These requests use the standard HTTP Requests **GET**, **POST**, **PUT**, and **DELETE**.
 We also use **PATCH** for partial updates to enable us to just send a **state** update to an existing pin endpoint.
 This will make sending requests through Python requests library a little more succint as we'll mainly be interested in changing the state for making our light show